apmckinlay/natureapp/animals/polbear.md

 location: [mb]
 habitat: [ocean]
 ---
-Polar Bear are found off the coasts of Alaska and northern Canada as far south as James Bay.
+Polar Bears are found off the coasts of Alaska and northern Canada as far south as James Bay.
 They are 8 ft long and weigh 900-1600 lbs.
-Their **long white fur** and a layer of fat keep them warm.
+They are related to Brown Bears but have adapted to live in a cold climate with long white **fur** and a layer of fat to keep them warm.

-Cubs are born between late November and early January.
-The bears' main source of food is __Seal__.
+Polar Bears spend most of their lives on sea ice where they spend up to 50 percent of their time hunting for food, usually Seal.
+Cubs are born between late November and early January in a den hollowed out of a snowbank by the mother.

-**Did you know?** Polar Bear spend almost their entire lives on sea ice.
-This is where they hunt, mate, and raise their young.
+**Did you know?** Polar Bears are excellent swimmers, paddling with their front paws and using their straight hind legs as a rudder.
+They can swim at speeds of up to 6 miles per hour.

 <!-- generated, do not edit -->
 **See Also:**